Small Environmental Grant Scheme

 What are the reference letters?

 - Your reference letters need to show how you are connected in with land managers, or agencies or the community.
-The Trustees really value the reference letters on an application.
+The Wettenhall Trustees really value the reference letters when they are scoring your applications.

 Can I apply more than once?

-- I will only accept one application from a group or individual in each round.
+- The Executive Director will only accept one application from a group or individual in each round.

 - If you weren’t successful in receiving a grant, you can apply again for the same project.
 However, this does not necessarily increase your chances as there is a scoresheet used by the Trustees when assessing applications, it is not a random exercise.
 If you didn’t get it the first time, applying over and over won’t help and the Executive Director may chose not to accept your application.
 Speak to the Executive Director before applying a second time.
 You may apply for a different project.